 Ms. Perelman has served as the Company's President and Chief Executive Officer since May 2018, as a Director of the Company since June 2015 and as a Director of Products Corporation since May 2018.
 Ms. Perelman served as a member of the Company's Compensation Committee until January 2018.
-Ms. Perelman served as the Company's Chief Operating Officer from January 2018 until May 2018.
-She also served as the Company's Executive Vice President, Strategy, Digital Content and New Business Development from December 2017 until January 2018 under a secondment arrangement with MacAndrews & Forbes.
+Prior to her appointment as CEO, Ms. Perelman served as the Company's Chief Operating Officer from January 2018 until May 2018.
+She also served as the Company's EVP Strategy, Digital Content and New Business Development from December 2017 until January 2018 under a secondment arrangement with MacAndrews & Forbes.
 From 2014 until December 2017, Ms. Perelman also served as Executive Vice President, Strategy and New Business Development of MacAndrews & Forbes, a diversified holding company.
 Ms. Perelman joined MacAndrews & Forbes in 2004 as Vice President.
 Prior to joining MacAndrews & Forbes, Ms. Perelman held various positions at the Company in corporate finance and brand marketing.
-Ms. Perelman also serves as a founding member and Vice Chairman of the Child Mind Institute, a member of the President's Advisory Council at Princeton University, a member of the Board of Overseers at Columbia Business School and as a trustee of the NYU Langone Medical Center.
-From 2014 until 2015, Ms. Perelman served as a member of the Board of Scientific Games.
+Ms. Perelman is also the co-founder and serves a member of the Board of Child Mind Institute, serves as a member of the Board of Overseers at Columbia Business School and the Executive Committee for the Partnership for New York City.
+Ms. Perelman also serves on Mastercard's CPG Innovate Steering Committee and on the Advisory Board of BrainTrust Founders Studio.

-Barry F. Schw vartz Age: 71 Director Since: 2007 Skills and Qualifications: • Senior executive and business experience • Extensive legal experience • Public company board experience • Knowledge of the Company and long-standing service as a Company Director Committees: None Public Company Directorships Held During the Past 5 Years: Revlon, Inc. (2007 - present) Revlon Consumer Products Corporation (2004 - present) Scientific Games Corporation (2003 - September 2020) Gaming and Leisure Properties, Inc. (2017 - present)
+Barry F. Schwartz Age: 72 Director Since: 2007 Skills and Qualifications: • Senior executive and business experience • Extensive legal experience • Public company board experience • Knowledge of the Company and long-standing service as a Company Director Committees: • None Public Company Directorships Held During the Past 5 Years: • Revlon, Inc. (2007 - present) • Revlon Consumer Products Corporation (2004 - present) • Scientific Games Corporation (2003 - September 2020) • Gaming and Leisure Properties, Inc. (2017 - present)

 Mr. Schwartz has been a Director of the Company since November 2007 and a Director of Products Corporation since March 2004.
-Mr. Schwartz has served as Emeritus Vice Chairman of MacAndrews & Forbes since July 2019 and prior to that as Vice Chairman of MacAndrews & Forbes and various affiliates since December 2015.
-Mr. Schwartz was Executive Vice Chairman of MacAndrews & Forbes and various affiliates from October 2007 to December 2015.
+Mr. Schwartz has served as Emeritus Vice Chairman of MacAndrews & Forbes since July 2019 and prior to that Mr. Schwartz was Executive Vice Chairman and Chief Administrative Officer of MacAndrews & Forbes and various affiliates from October 2007 to December 2015.
 Prior to that, Mr. Schwartz was Executive Vice President and General Counsel of MacAndrews & Forbes and various affiliates since 1993 and Senior Vice President of MacAndrews & Forbes and various affiliates from 1989 to 1993.
+Mr. Schwartz has served as a member of the Board of Directors of Scientific Games from 2003 until September 2020, where he served as a member of the Compliance Committee and Compensation Committee; and as a member of the Board of Directors of Gaming and Leisure Properties, Inc. since May 2017, where he currently serves as a member of the Audit and Compliance Committee.
 Mr. Schwartz was formerly Vice Chairman and has served as a member of the Board of Trustees of The City University of New York until 2020.
-He is Trustee Emeritus and former Chairman of the Board of Trustees at Kenyon College and formerly a member of the Georgetown University Law Center Board of Visitors.
-Mr. Schwartz is a member of the Board of NYU Langone Medical Center and Jazz at Lincoln Center.
-Mr. Schwartz served as a member of the Board of Scientific Games from 2003 to September 2020, where he served as a member of the Compliance Committee, Compensation Committee and Executive and Finance Committee until September 2020.
-Mr. Schwartz has served as a member of the Board of Gaming and Leisure Properties, Inc. since May 2017, where he currently serves as a member of the Audit and Compliance Committee.
+He is Trustee Emeritus and former Chairman of the Board of Trustees at Kenyon College and is a member of the Georgetown University Law Center Board of Visitors.
+Mr. Schwartz is a member of the Board of Directors of NYU Langone Medical Center and Jazz at Lincoln Center.